 Sephora launched their branded Messenger bot, the Sephora Assistant, to streamline the experience for the countless customers inquiring about booking makeovers.
 The Assistant identified customer wishes based on message attributes and reduced the steps needed to book a makeover by a minimum of five (depending on which channel you’re comparing to).
 In addition, the streamlined experience was able to deliver an 11% higher booking rate for makeovers.

-In a more supportive implementation, Aeroméxico created Aerobot to allow customers to do everything from discover and track flights, learn about baggage fees, and even check in.
+everything from discover and track flights, learn about baggage fees, and even check in.
 The bot became a true concierge to all things Aeroméxico, putting customer convenience first and providing instant insights into services and data.
 Aerobot responds to 35,000 people a month, and just 4% of the questions asked require an escalation to human agents for resolution.

 So how can ecommerce brands utilize Messenger bots to drive sales, increase engagement, and forge a bond with consumers?
 The simple answer is that the possibilities are endless.
 Whether it’s to inform about unique products, check stock or shipping info on items, or even directly drive sales with integrated payment options, there are countless ways brands can use Messenger to meet their customer service and marketing needs and bolster the bottom line.
 Shopify even has a direct integration because of the importance of Messenger.
 At this point, utilizing a bot is a must.